ltgoslo/diachronic_armed_conflicts/README.md

 Code and data for the paper:

-*`One-to-X analogical reasoning on word embeddings: a case for diachronic armed conflict prediction from news texts`* by Andrey Kutuzov, Erik Velldal and Lilja Øvrelid
+[* One-to-X analogical reasoning on word embeddings: a case for diachronic armed conflict prediction from news texts`*](https://aclweb.org/anthology/papers/W/W19/W19-4724/) (in Proceedings of the 1st International Workshop on Computational Approaches to Historical Language Change, 2019) by Andrey Kutuzov, Erik Velldal and Lilja Øvrelid

 ## Embeddings models